Relative Optimality Conditions and Algorithms for Treespace Fr\'{e}chet Means: Differential analysis of the Fr e chet function in treespace

 Analysis of how $F(X)$ changes with respect to $X$ provides useful insights for designing fast optimization algorithms.
 This analysis is aimed at providing summaries for how the value of $F(X)$ changes with respect to $X$.

-\sean{ The focus here is the directional derivative.
-Another common notion of derivative is the \emph{normalized directional derivative from $X$ to $Y$},

-Both types are mentioned here to clarify from the beginning that the focus of this analysis is the directional derivative and not the normalized directional derivative.} The results in this section are summarized as follows: Cor. \ref{cor:DirDerTangentSpace} gives the value of the directional derivative when $\Or(X)=\Or(Y)$ and Thm. \ref{thm:DirDerValue} gives the value of the directional derivative when $\Or(X) \subseteq \Or(Y)$, when assuming $Y$ is contained on the interior of a multi-vistal facet.
-In Lem. \ref{lem:DDWellDefined} we show that when when $Y$ is on a multi-vistal face the value of the directional derivative can be expressed equivalently using any of the representations for the geodesics from $T^1,\ldots,T^n$ to $Y$.
+The results in this section are summarized as follows: Cor. \ref{cor:DirDerTangentSpace} gives the value of the directional derivative when $\Or(X)=\Or(Y)$ and Thm. \ref{thm:DirDerValue} gives the value of the directional derivative when $\Or(X) \subseteq \Or(Y)$, when assuming $Y$ is contained in the interior of a multi-vistal facet.
+In Lem. \ref{lem:DDWellDefined} we show that when $Y$ is on a multi-vistal face the value of the directional derivative can be expressed equivalently using any of the representations for the geodesics from $T^1,\ldots,T^n$ to $Y$.
 In Lem. \ref{lem:DirDerContinuous} and Lem. \ref{lem:DirDerConvex} we show that the directional derivative is continuous and convex with respect to $Y$ when $\Or(X) \subseteq \Or(Y)$.
-The proof of Thm. \ref{thm:DirDerDecomposition}.

-\sean{ The assumption that $X$ and $Y$ are in a shared multi-vistal cell can be made without loss of generality because directional derivatives describe local behavior.
-Even if $X$ and $Y$ are not close enough to share a multi-vistal cell, the end of the geodesic containing $X$ will have a small segment completely contained in the same multi-vistal cell as $X$.
-Thus as $Z$ approaches $X$ along the geodesic between $X$ and $Y$, $Z$ will eventually stay within a shared mult-vistal cell with $X$. }
+The proofs of Thm. \ref{thm:DirDerDecomposition}, \ref{thm:DirDerOfDirDer}, and \ref{thm:RecursiveOptimalityConditions} are presented at the end of Sec. \ref{sec:DiffAnalysis}.

 When both $X$ and $Y$ are in the relative interior of the same maximal orthant of treespace, where the gradient at $X$ is well defined in $\Or(Y)$, the directional derivative can be expressed in terms of the gradient at $X$ inside $\Or(Y)$.
 However when $\Or(X) \subset \Or(Y)$, the gradient at $X$ is not well defined in $\Or(Y)$.
 Analysis of the directional derivative in the later situation, which is one of the main focuses of this section, is important because it facilitates concise specification of optimality conditions and an efficient algorithm for verifying that a point on a lower dimensional face of an orthant $\Or$ is the minimizer of the Fr\'{e}chet function within $\Or$. \begin{thm} \cite[Cor.
 4.1]{Miller2015} The gradient of $F$ is well defined on the interior of every maximal orthant $\Or$. \end{thm} Idea of proof.
 The Fr\'{e}chet function is smooth in each multi-vistal facet, and it can be shown that the gradient function has the same value in every multi-vistal facet containing $X$ in the interior of $\Or$.
 Therefore the gradient is well-defined on the interior of $\Or$.